Livia020799/DDMCS/README.md

 - **PctPersDivorced**: Percentage of divorced persons in the population.
 - **PctPersSeparated**: Percentage of separated persons in the population.
 - **PctPersNeverMarried**: Percentage of never-married persons in the population.
-- **PctPersWidowed**: Percentage of widowed persons in the population.
 - **PctTeenMom**: Percentage of teenage mothers.
 - **NumImmigRecent**: Number of recent immigrants (within 5 years).
 - **PctElderlyLivingAlone**: Percentage of elderly persons living alone.